HabitatMap/AirCastingAndroidClient/INSTALL.md

 3) Clone https://github.com/simpligility/android-maven-plugin

-Run `mvn install -P 2.2` inside that repo to install all the android dependencies for maven.
+Run `mvn install` inside that repo to install all the android dependencies for maven.

 If maven has problems with fetching `maps-7_r1.jar` download the package and install it manually with `mvn install:install-file -Dfile=maps-7_r1.jar -DgroupId=com.google.android.maps -DartifactId=maps -Dversion=7_r1 -Dpackaging=jar`